 As a Research Fellow in the School of GeoSciences, you can expect the following support:

 - You will join one of our three Research Institutes as a member of academic staff and will be line-managed directly by the Head of Institute.
-All Institutes have active seminar series
+All Institutes have active seminar series which are open to all members of staff.

 - We will appoint a mentor within the first weeks of your joining the School who will be responsible for helping you make the most of your Fellowship and the networking and development opportunities within the School and University.